Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 The solution to your crises is to call me immediately.
 Alert my support staff that you are in crisis and need to get in to see me right away.
 We’ll get you in.
 If you are a child of aging parents, etc., and live far away, we can video conference or schedule a conference call at a set date and time.
 Before we talk, I’ll send you an informational questionnaire that when completed will give me an immediate road map of exactly what we can do to protect your loved ones.

-GIVING MOM/DAD A MONTHLY SPENDING ALLOWANCE UNDER THE MEDICAID LAWS
+MOM/DAD ARE ALLOWED A MONTHLY SPENDING ALLOWANCE UNDER THE MEDICAID LAWS OF NJ

-New Jersey allows a community spouse to keep $2,144 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+New Jersey allows a community spouse to keep $2,313 per month (as of 2020), an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 What exactly does this mean?
 Say a community spouse receives $500 in Social Security per month, while the institutionalized spouse receives $1,250.
-The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,144, as opposed to the nursing home.
+The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,155, as opposed to the nursing home.
 However, if the community spouse were to earn $3,250, as opposed to $500, then the nursing home would take the $1,250 that the institutionalized spouse is receiving every month from social security, as opposed to the community spouse.

 Is There Any Advantage to Your Loved One Being a Military Veteran?